imsky/cssFx/README.md

 ------

 * IE and other browsers variously remove either unknown properties or properties with unknown values.
 To guarantee that all properties are parsed, link your stylesheet externally.
+* To prevent FOUC (flash of unstyled content), place cssfx.js immediately under the stylesheet tags

 License
 ------